hantnor/HanDocs/docs/Avatars/Materials.md

 Quest shaders like **Standard Lite** and **Toon Lit** have this property to ensure optimized performance on mobile platforms.
 For PC shaders like **Poiyomi Toon**, this setting can be turned off.

+### Material Swaps

+If you'd like multiple textures for your model, you can always implement **Material Swaps**!
+You don't have to worry about being locked into one material look if the material they're using can't be animated.
+This will not add extra slots, but it will increase your VRAM usage, even if they are not directly visible.
+Use this wisely!

 ## Methods

 <hr/>